xlnl/how-to-node/README.md

 ```
 nodemon
 ```

+If successful, you should be able to type out "localhost:8000" in your browser and see your "Hello World" on the site!

 Huge note: make sure you stop any extra processes of nodemon running before you created your project/run nodemon!
 Otherwise you'll get an "app crash" message.